 “It’s corny and it’s basic and it’s American” – Bert Parks, television emcee of the Miss America pageant 1955-1979.

-John L. Young was the Donald Trump of the early 20th century.
-The Atlantic City entrepreneur made lots of money, doled out lots of money, and lived quite comfortably off those who spent their hard earned dollars on his wheeling and dealing.
+In the early part of the 20th century, John L. Young was an Atlantic City entrepreneur who made lots of money, doled out lots of money, and lived quite comfortably off those who spent their hard earned dollars on his wheeling and dealing.
 That’s no indictment of the man.
 Young was a dreamer and had the fortitude to dream big and be rewarded.
 Call it gumption, not greed.
 It also helped build a truly unique American city.